cerner/terra-core/packages/terra-doc-template/docs/README.md

 # Terra Doc Template

-Provides an easily adjustable template for documentation pages
+Provides a template for documentation

 ## Getting Started